Built Shelter’s design system, cutting development time by 50%

 These inconsistencies slowed product development, fragmented Shelter's brand identity, and created a digital experience that didn't match the quality of Shelter's insurance products.

-Design System Foundations for Shelter
+Design system foundations for Shelter

 Before building Shelter’s design system, I audited mature enterprise systems to identify proven patterns for scale, governance, and accessibility.